 WR8.
 Each Balancing Authority shall include each adjusted “Pseudo-Tie” Implemented Interchange, in the Net Actual Interchange between Adjacent Balancing Authorities, after the completion of the operating hour (emphasis added).

 WM8.
-Each Balancing Authority will have evidence that it included each adjusted “Pseudo-Ti.e.,” for Implemented Interchange in the Net Actual Interchange between Adjacent Balancing Authorities, after the completion of the operating hour, as specified in WR8.
+Each Balancing Authority will have evidence that it included each adjusted “Pseudo-Tie” for Implemented Interchange in the Net Actual Interchange between Adjacent Balancing Authorities, after the completion of the operating hour, as specified in WR8.
 Evidence may include, but is not limited to, production of tags reflecting the prescribed WR8 criteria.

 Version History